My Airline Rankings

 I’ve never had any problems with this airline.
 They have good in-flight selections, they have always gotten me to my location on time and never lost my luggage.
 Plus on a long international flight once, they bumped me up in class, and those first and business class passengers sure travel well.
 At one point BA was my number one pick, but I’ve since dropped them to 4th place.
 My last flight I was crammed into the back of the plain.
 I’m not a big guy, so leg space generally doesn’t bother me but that flight it did.
 I would say it was the least leg space I’ve ever dealt with.
 On top of that, the audio from my headset didn’t work, and the tiny TV screen on the seat in front of me cut in-and-out.
 And finally, the air-conditioning wasn’t the best leaving everyone in the back smelly and unhappy.

-Also, almost all their flights go through Heathrow which is one of the worst airports to fly through, and I always avoid it if I can.
+The main issue with British is almost all their flights go through Heathrow which is one of the worst airports to fly through.

 I’ve found Lufthansa to be more price than what you get in return.
 But they do travel to a lot of locations, and since they are German, you can trust they will get you to your destination on time.

 For the first half of the flight, we paid 95 euros for the economy plus seats because we were on the plain for 10hrs.
 The 95 euros gave us extra leg room, a pillow and blanket, and a little bag with a toothbrush and paste, and an eye mask, and a bottle of water, We also received1hr of wifi access on the plane.
 The big advantage to the seats were the provided noise canceling headphones which worked really well.